chinchalinchin/being-and-death/01_death.md

 ```
 <sup style="margin-left: 5%;" ><sub>- T.S.
 Eliot, [Little Gidding](http://www.columbia.edu/itc/history/winter/w3206/edit/tseliotlittlegidding.html)</sub></sup>

-**NOTE**: We shall adhere to the grand tradition of philosophy and arbitrarily capitalize the following concepts to denote their precise meaning in the following discourse: _Being_, _Nothing_ and _Death_.
+**NOTE**: We shall adhere to the grand tradition of philosophy and arbitrarily capitalize the following concepts to denote their precise meaning in the following discourse: _Being_, _Nothing_, _Other_ and _Death_.

 ## The Question